nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Provides a given set of workouts with exercises.

 > 💡 Note
->* This command will add the recommended workouts to your workout list.
+>* When command is executed, the recommended workouts will be automatically added to your workout list.

+>⚠️ Warning
+>* Duplicate of same recommended workout will be added to the list if command is executed multiple times.

 Format: `recommend [beginner/ intermediate/ pro]`